Daily COVID-19 update: Hospitalizations across Minnesota continue to rise; Freeborn County reports 25 new cases - Albert Lea Tribune

 By Albert Lea Tribune and Associated Press

-Hospitalizations across Minnesota reached new heights on Tuesday as COVID-19 cases and deaths continue to rise.
+Hospitalizations across the state reached new heights on Tuesday as COVID-19 cases and deaths continue to rise.

-According to the Minnesota Department of Health, 1,669 people were hospitalized for COVID-19 as of Monday, including 346 in intensive care.
-Total hospitalizations are up by more than 100 from the previous day.
+According to the Minnesota Department of Health, 1,669 people were hospitalized with COVID-19 as of Monday, including 346 in intensive care.
+The numbers included 343 new admissions.

 New cases grew by 5,945, increasing the state’s cumulative total to 236,949.
 Of that number, more than 50,000 are still considered active cases.

 Twenty-six new deaths were reported, including one person from Mower County in their early 90s.
-Deaths came from17 counties and ranged in age from early 50s to early 90s.
+Deaths came from 17 counties and ranged in age from early 50s to early 90s.
 Twelve resided in long-term care or assisted living facilities, and three lived in group homes or residential behavioral health facilities.

 The state has now had 2,943 deaths, of which 2,015 were residents of long-term care or assisted living facilities.